Real Interest Rate Calculator

-To find out the real interest rate, we need to adjust the nominal interest rate (the rates what you see in the newspaper or what a bank charges you for taking out a loan) by the changes in the price level (inflation or deflation), so it will reflect more accurately the true cost of borrowing.
-Thus, real interest rate shows you what it really costs borrowers to pay back their loans.
+To find out the real interest rate, we need to adjust the nominal interest rate (the rates that you see in the newspaper or what a bank charges you for taking out a loan) by the changes in the price level (inflation or deflation), so it will reflect more accurately the true cost of borrowing.
+Thus, the real interest rate shows you what it really costs borrowers to pay back their loans.

-i) rate equals the real interest (
+i) equals the real interest rate (

 i = ir + πe